These Are the Supreme Court Cases to Watch

 The cases:

-Two cases will be heard at the end of October that challenge the use of affirmative action in higher education.
+Two cases were heard last October that challenged the use of affirmative action in higher education.

 In the first case, Students for Fair Admissions v.
 President and Fellows of Harvard College, Harvard is being sued for allegedly discriminating against Asian American applicants.
 The plaintiffs argue that Asian American students are far less likely to gain admission to school than their similarly qualified Black, white, and Latino peers.
 And that the university’s policy of factoring in race when evaluating applicants violates Title VI of the Civil Rights Act, which bans racial discrimination in organizations that get federal funding.